 Deleting an imported song from Anytune deletes the audio file from your device and Anytune's record of the file which includes the marks and settings.
 Songs imported directly into Anytune are saved in your system backup.

 Anytune can play MP3, AIFF, WAV, MPEG4, AAC, M4A files and audio from common video formats.
 Anytune will strip the audio portion from any video file that you import.
-Anytune does not play video.
+Anytune does not display video.

 Syncing imported songs across your devices